-As depicted in Figure 1-4, the Project Site is located within the Westchester County Airport 60 L{dn} Noise Contour Critical Environmental Area (CEA) as defined by NYSDEC.
+As depicted in Figure 1-4, the Project Site is located within the previously established Westchester County Airport 60 $L{dn}$ Noise Contour Critical Environmental Area (CEA) established by Westchester County and incorporated by NYSDEC.
+As shown in Figure 1-4a, the Project Site is located well outside the FAA's 65 $L{dn}$ noise contour, which is the federal threshold for significant noise.